Education in Kosovo: Higher education

 Various alternations were brought by the network of high education institutions where a range of legal standards were adjusted for such institutions to develop.
 The standards and norms of higher education in Kosovo are supported by European standards as the platform on the development of the higher education system was based on the process of Bologna's objectives.

 The Ministry of Education, Science, and Technology has created the Kosovo Accreditation Agency (KAA) in accordance with Kosovo's law on higher education, with the aim of assessing the appropriate quality in the higher education private and public institutions.

+5,500+ participants took part in exchanges between the EU and Kosovo in the areas of education, training, youth, and sport under ERASMUS+ (2014-2020).